IBM-Cloud/docs/services/DevOpsInsights/pipeline_integration.md

 2. Click **ENVIRONMENT PROPERTIES**.

-3. Add the following three text properties, and then save the changes to the stage:
+3. Add the following text properties, and then save the changes to the stage:

 <table><thead>
 <tr>